Minnesota Democrats' trifecta sets table for clean-energy agenda.

 Now that Democrats have narrowly taken the Senate in addition to holding onto the state House of Representatives and the governor’s office, Long said the caucus has the groundwork laid for action.
 Previous clean-energy initiatives stalled in recent years as Republicans held onto a majority in the Senate.

 Walz and Democrats statewide ran on getting to 100 percent clean energy by 2040, Long said.
-The version that passed the House of Representatives last session would commit all Minnesota utilities to reach 100% carbon-free energy by 2040, with benchmarks to hit every five years.
+The version that passed the House of Representatives last session would commit all Minnesota utilities to reach 100 percent carbon-free energy by 2040, with benchmarks to hit every five years.

 Carbon-free energy may be produced by renewable sources like solar, wind, and hydroelectric, as well as nuclear power.
 Long expects a new bill to look similar.
 A 100 percent clean energy bill would put Minnesota in the company of 15 states, Puerto Rico, and Washington, D.C., which have 100 percent clean or renewable energy goals enshrined by law or executive order.